 We have also created a collection of many historic photographs depicting aspects of life in Framingham.
 The photos are stored in boxes each with subject indexes.
-Our long-term plan is to digitize all of these materials and make them available on the library website, but for now please visit the library and enjoy these unique collections.
-For a sneak peak, please view our local history Flickr page.
+See a sampling of these photographs online.

-If you are unable to come into the library, and if you know a specific date of an article or obituary you are looking for, call or e-mail us and we will do a simple search for you.
-We will copy and mail the information back to you ($0.20 a page, plus the cost of postage), or we can scan and e-mail it to you as an attachment.
-We process these requests in the order that they are received, but feel free to stop in anytime to conduct the search yourself if you need the information sooner.
+If you are unable to come into the library, and if you know a specific date of an article or obituary you are looking for, call or email us and we will conduct a search for the information you requested.

 Did you know you can use Ancestry.com at the Library?
 Thousands of family history databases, including vital records, census records, ship passenger lists, military records and lots more!
-In Library Use Only - Please click here to access.
+Please note: Ancestry.com is accessible in the Library only.

-Search cenus records from home!
+Search census records from home!
 HeritageQuest Online is a digital resource that combines searchable images of U.S. federal genealogical census records with digitized books containing family and local histories from around the country.
 It includes 25,000 family and local history books, U.S. census records, and PERSI, an index of over 1.6 million genealogy and local history articles.
 Heritage Quest can be used from home if you are a Framingham resident.
-Please click here to access.

 Thanks to Boston Public Library, our Framingham High School yearbooks have been digitized and are available for viewing and downloading on the Internet Archive.
 There are 84 Framingham High yearbooks in total, spanning from 1931-2012.
 (Both North and South High schools are included for the years when there were two high schools.)
 Click here to view yearbooks online.